Tanzania Scouts Association: Program

 Besides the traditional Scouting program, TSA is deeply involved in community development and has special programs for the prevention of AIDS.

 The aim of Scouting in Tanzania is to develop the spirit of Ujamaa and self-reliance.
 Ujamaa is the concept of family ties within the social order.
 The program emphasizes learning by doing, community development, and nature conservation, particularly in rural areas.

+Tanznaian president is the guardian of all scout organisations in the country.

 The badge system is entirely adapted to the interests and needs of Tanzanian Scouts.
 The highest award is the President's Scout.
 Charles Ambrose, Farhad Shivji and Shafik Fazal from the Aga Khan Scouts - 1st Dar-es-Salaam Group, were among the first ten Scouts to be awarded the President's Scout badge by the President of the Republic, Dr. Ali Hassan Mwinyi in August 1992 at Magila Village in Tanga region, the site where Lord Baden-Powell, founder of the Scout movement, enrolled the first Tanganyika Scouts in 1938.

 There is an active cooperation between Scouts and Girl Guides and with other youth organizations in celebrating national festivals, rendering services in villages and occasionally in courses, seminars and training camps.
 Scouts and Girl Guides often work together in community development projects, which are frequently supported by Scout organizations from other countries.
 One such project, with support from Norway, is establishing small rural industries and providing agricultural training.